okTurtles/groupcurrency.org/index.md

 - __See Also: [Example Use Cases](<#Examples>)__

+<a name="BasicIncome"></a>

 ### Basic Income

-The authors consider the importance of a basic income to be [self-evident](http://www.reddit.com/r/basicincome/wiki/index), [ever](http://io9.com/how-universal-basic-income-will-save-us-from-the-robot-1653303459) [increasing](https://www.youtube.com/watch?v=7Pq-S557XQU) in necessity, and therefore integral to the functioning of any modern monetary system.
+The authors consider the importance of a [basic income](http://www.reddit.com/r/basicincome/wiki/index) to be [self-evident](http://www.reddit.com/r/basicincome/wiki/index), [ever](http://io9.com/how-universal-basic-income-will-save-us-from-the-robot-1653303459) [increasing](https://www.youtube.com/watch?v=7Pq-S557XQU) in necessity, and therefore integral to the functioning of any modern monetary system.

 The members of a group currency all mint cryptographic tokens (coins, shares, what-have-you) at an equal rate.
 This rate may change, but it should approximate a [basic income](http://www.reddit.com/r/basicincome/wiki/index) for each group member.